Induja-Sadasivam/weekly-income-protection/README.md

 When the calculated risk score exceeds predefined thresholds, the parametric trigger engine automatically activates the payout process.

 The payment system then transfers compensation to affected delivery workers and sends real-time notifications through the platform.
+## Dashboard Systems

+### Admin Dashboard

+The admin dashboard provides system administrators with operational visibility into platform activity, environmental disruptions, payout activity, fraud detection, and financial sustainability.

+See diagram in /diagrams folder:
+- Admin Dashboard Flow

+### Worker Dashboard

+The worker dashboard provides delivery riders with clear visibility into their insurance coverage, disruption risk levels, potential payouts, and disruption alerts.

+See diagram in /diagrams folder:
+- Worker Dashboard Flow